Abhidyum/movie_Rec/README.md

 ## Model

-- Vectorizing the text data using CountVectorizer.
+- Vectorizing the text data using the Bag of Words technique with CountVectorizer..
 - Computing cosine similarity between movie vectors to find similar movies.
 - Recommending the top 5 similar movies based on cosine similarity.